kit-data-manager/visualization-graph-web-component/readme.md

 Understanding the Relationships

 In this example,
-- `The research paper` (with pid "paper-12345") cites the dataset (with pid "dataset-98765").
+- `The research paper` (with id "paper-12345") cites the dataset (with id "dataset-98765").
-- `The property` citesDataset in the paper's properties links to the pid of the dataset, establishing a connection.
+- `The property` citesDataset in the paper's properties links to the id of the dataset, establishing a connection.
-- Conversely, the dataset includes a relatedPaper property that references back to the paper's pid.
+- Conversely, the dataset includes a relatedPaper property that references back to the paper's id.
 We call it primary link.
 - When visualized, these properties can create a one-way/two-way link between the paper and the dataset, illustrating their relationship